Kirby Dominant

 Kirby Dominick, better known by his stage name Kirby Dominant, is an American rapper from Oakland, California.
 Allmusic described him as "an upcoming force in the San Francisco Bay Area's brightening hip-hop scene".
-He is one half of the duo Paranoid Castle alongside the producer Factor.
+He is one half of the duo Paranoid Castle alongside the producer Factor Chandelier.

 Career

 Kirby Dominant released his first solo album, Rapitalism: The Philosophies of Dominant Pimpin, in 1998.
 In 2002, he released Super Future Stars, a collaborative album with Moka Only, under the name Dominant Mammals.
-In 2004, he released One Way Ticket, a collaborative album with Factor under the name Paranoid Castle.
+In 2004, he released One Way Ticket, a collaborative album with Factor Chandelier under the name Paranoid Castle.
 He released his second solo album, Starr: The Contemplations of a Dominator, in 2006.
 To celebrate his 10th anniversary of releasing records, Kirby Dominant released the Prostitute EP in 2008.
 The second Paranoid Castle album, Champagne Nightmares, was released on Fake Four Inc. in 2011, and the third, Welcome to Success, was released in 2014.